Localising invariants in derived bornological geometry: Localising invariants of non-Archimedean Banach rings

-We shall now use Lemma \ref{lem:localising-main} to compute several localising invariants.
-Recall that a localising invariant \(E \colon \mathsf{Pr}_{st}^{L, \mathrm{dual}} \to \mathbf{D}\) is said to be \emph{truncating} if \(E(R) \simeq E(\pi_0(R))\) for any connective \(\mathbb{E}_1\)-ring spectrum.
-Note that being truncating in this sense does not imply that the associated analytic invariants \(E^\an(R) = E^\cont(\mathbf{Nuc}(R))\) are truncating, as the embedding from ring spectra to dualisable categories does not necessarily remember the topology.
+\begin{remark} Note that being truncating in this sense does not imply that the associated analytic invariants \(E^\an(R) = E^\cont(\mathbf{Nuc}(R))\) are truncating, as the embedding from ring spectra to dualisable categories does not necessarily remember the topology.
 In usual analytic cyclic homology theories (\cite{Cortinas-Meyer-Mukherjee:NAHA}), one defines extensions of bornological \(\mathcal{O}_K\)-algebras \(A \to B\) whose kernels are \emph{analytically nilpotent}.
 And for such extensions, the authors prove that the induced morphism is a weak equivalence in \(\bD(K)\).
-We have not investigated whether an analytically nilpotent extension \(A \to B\) of bornological \(\mathcal{O}_K\)-algebras induces an equivalence \(E(A) \to E(B)\), though we believe this is highly plausible for homotopy invariant theories.
-Instead, in our specific setting, it suffices to work with analytically nilpotent extensions of categories:
+We have not investigated whether an analytically nilpotent extension \(A \to B\) of bornological \(\mathcal{O}_K\)-algebras induces an equivalence \(E(A) \to E(B)\), though we believe this is plausible for homotopy invariant theories. \end{remark}